Clarksj4/TurnSystem/README.md

         order.Insert(examplePawn1);
         order.Insert(examplePawn2);

-        // Change pawn's priority.
+        // Change item's priority.
 Order needs to update position of pawns examplePawn1.Priority = 42;

-        // Pawn positioned correctly in order.
+        // Item positioned correctly in order.
 Pawn1 is first in order order.UpdatePriority(examplePawn1);
     }

 ### Multiple turn orders

-The following is an example of multiple turn orders being used to simulate a team and unit scenario.
-The game consists of multiple teams which take turns to act.
-During a teams turn their units act in a specific order.
+The following is an example of multiple turn orders being used to simulate a Team-Unit scenario.
+The game consists of multiple Teams which take turns to act.
+During a Teams turn their Units act in a specific order.

     TurnOrder<int> teamOrder;